IDizor/7D2D-VoidGags/README.md

   // New items to repair are always placed to the top of the crafting queue.
   "RepairHasTopPriority": true,

+  // Allows to lock backpack/vehicle slots to prevent sorting and moving them with special buttons.
-  // Saves the inventory locked slots count.
+  // Highlights locked slots.
+Remembers the locked slots count if the game is restarted.
-  // (in case you have any mod that displays inventory locked slots count on UI)
+  // Added button to auto-spread the loot to nearby containers.
-  // (not applicable for Undead Legacy mod) "SaveLockedSlotsCount": true,
+  // (not applicable for Undead Legacy mod) "LockedSlotsSystem": true,

   // Makes the scrapping process in inventory faster, depending on the Salvage Operations perk level.
   "ScrapTimeAndSalvageOperations": true,